lutece-platform/lutece-chat-plugin-chatbot/README.md

 # Usage

+## As a web page

-For Front office bots :
+For Front office web bots :

 ```